I know what you’re thinking…why would anyone need storm shelter removal services in Oklahoma?

 Most of our customers schedule a new storm shelter installation for the same day.
 Nobody wants to be without a storm shelter in Oklahoma.

 Over the last several years, we’ve helped several homeowners with storm shelter removal.
 Some shelters are easier to remove than others, but we’ve never run into one that we couldn’t make disappear.
-In this post, we are going to show you a few of the storm shelters we’ve removed, why these homeowners chose to have them removed and how we removed each one.
+In this post, we are going to show you a few of the storm shelters we’ve removed and why these homeowners chose to have them removed.

 The Storm Shelter Removal Process